-22.1 The Authorised Officer shall ensure that Contracts are entered into on the Council's terms and conditions as approved by the Chief Officer Legal and Democratic Services, which terms shall be included with each purchase order or invitation to tender or negotiate.
-Where this is not appropriate and a Contractor has been asked to submit their terms and conditions, those terms and conditions must be approved by the Chief Officer Legal and Democratic Services.
+22.1 The Authorised Officer shall ensure that Contracts are entered into on the Council's terms and conditions as approved by the Director of Governance and Legal Services, which terms shall be included with each purchase order or invitation to tender or negotiate.
+Where this is not appropriate and a Contractor has been asked to submit their terms and conditions, those terms and conditions must be approved by the Director of Governance and Legal Services.